somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 # Background
-Earlier the metric we used to
+Earlier Click Through Rate(CTR) was the metric we optimized using Bandit